WhatsApp · reply within 5 min [Mon–Sat 07:00–22:00 (UTC+3)] Şişli, Istanbul

 • A veneer is a thin shell — roughly half a millimetre — bonded only to the front of the tooth.
 A well-planned, minimal-prep veneer removes just a sliver of enamel, leaving the core of the tooth intact.

 The “Turkey teeth” stories almost always come down to one thing: patients who should have had minimal-prep veneers (or nothing at all) were instead given crowns on healthy teeth.
 Crowning a sound tooth purely for looks is over-treatment, and because enamel does not grow back, it cannot be undone.
-We cover this fully in our honest guide to veneers vs crowns, which explains tooth by tooth which treatment is actually called for.
+We cover the choice in full — materials, lifespan, cost and which tooth needs which — in our honest guide to veneers vs crowns.

 Why the over-filing is the real danger